‘Planetary health diet’ recommends 80 per cent less red meat

 One its authors, Professor Tim Lang of City University of London, said world food systems need be overhauled.
 “We are currently getting this seriously wrong.
 [We need to be] changing the global food system on a scale not seen before in ways appropriate to each country’s circumstances.”

 Using statistics to model the perfect diet that will keep everyone fed and limit the effects of man-made climate change, it seems we need to be gaining 35 per cent of our calories from whole grains and tubers, and most of our protein from sources other than animals.
-That means eating significantly less meat and dairy, and significantly more fruit, vegetables, nuts and legumes, the scientists said.
+That means eating significantly less meat, dairy and eggs, and significantly more fruit, vegetables, nuts and legumes, the scientists said.
 In fact, the scientists believe meat should be eaten only once a week or even fortnight, rather than dominating every meal.

 Other changes include: changing our shopping habits; cutting food waste by 50 per cent; developing no new agricultural land – a particular problem in environmentally sensitive areas such as the Amazon basin; abolishing subsidies for livestock farming and fishing; and expanding marine conservation zones.